JulieBlanc/pagedjs-phd-demo/README.md

 - Try a hard refresh in your browser (Ctrl+Shift+R or Cmd+Shift+R)

-### To do
+  ## Roadmap (to do)

-- full page
+  - Full-page elements support
-- endnote (to section)
+  - Endnotes (notes grouped by section instead of footnotes/sidenotes)
-- web version
+  - Web version
-- metadata in pandoc template for cover ?
+  - Enhanced metadata handling in Pandoc template for cover page customization
-- ajouter une page si ce n’est pas un multiple de 2 ou 4
+  - Automatic blank page insertion to ensure page count is multiple of 4 (for booklet printing)